johnsi15/progressive-counter/README.md

 **Optional Customization:**

 The ProgressiveCounter component supports customization through various props.
-You can customize the appearance and behavior of the counter by passing additional props such as **CSS classes**, animation styles, or other configuration options.
+You can customize the appearance and behavior of the counter by passing additional props such as **CSS classes**, and other configuration options.

 **Interacting with the Counter:**